s-fleck/rotor/README.md

 package to <https://github.com/s-fleck/lgr>.
 In addition to rotating log files, it can also be used as a (primitive) backup tool.
-For conditionally creating and deleting backups, rotor relies solely on information encoded in the filename suffixes (i.e. a timestamp or index).
+For conditionally creating and deleting backups, rotor relies solely on information encoded in the filename suffix of the backups (i.e. the timestamp or index).
 It therefore also works with backups created by other tools, as long as the filename has a format that rotor can deal with.